ValkyrieCain/test/README.md

 <img src="https://i.imgur.com/M8orczV.png" />

 Testing:
-As the testing script was ommitted due to complexities no automated testing was conducted.
+As the testing script was omitted due to complexities no automated testing was conducted.
 Throughout the development of the project and by making use of AGILE, the features were continuously testing manually either by myself or my colleagues.

 Strengths: